Skip to content

 A PEO compares to other outsourcing models like HRO (Human Resource Outsourcing) or EOR (Employer of Record) through a co-employment relationship where the PEO shares employer responsibilities with the client company, while HRO (Human Resource Outsourcing) performs specific HR functions such as payroll, recruiting, and training without co-employment.
 HRO providers manage HR services independently, while PEOs combine HR functions under a shared employer model, such as access to better benefits, compliance support, and risk management.

 EORs serve companies in hiring employees internationally or in states without a local legal entity.
-EORs act as the official employer for payroll, compliance, and taxes, which helps businesses hire quickly without performing local operations.
+EORs act as the official employer for payroll, compliance, and taxes, which helps businesses hire quickly without running local operations.
 PEOs require clients to maintain a legal entity and share employer responsibilities under a co-employment agreement.
 This makes EORs ideal for global expansion, while PEOs focus on domestic HR management.

 Is PEO the right fit for a small business or startup?